Benefits delivery option

 Employers have several options to provide major medical insurance coverage for their employees in the new health care reform environment.
 Deciding which option meets both business and workforce needs is important to navigating the new health care landscape, as well as gaining a competitive edge in the battle for top talent.

-The SHOP is an online marketplace where small businesses and their employees will have access to public health insurance coverage.
+The SHOP is a government facilitated insurance marketplace where small businesses and their employees have access to health insurance coverage.
 In most states, eligible businesses will need to have 1-50 employees.* Employers with up to 100 employees can participate in SHOP beginning in 2016.
 States may allow large employers in 2017.

 Note: Although the law allows exchanges to be open to employers with up to 100 employees, federal and state exchanges can keep the cap at 50 employees until 2016.
 The method of counting employees varies by exchange.
 The federal exchange counts employees using a full-time equivalent approach.